Anthony James Leggett: Awards and honours

-Leggett is a member of the National Academy of Sciences, the American Philosophical Society, the American Academy of Arts and Sciences, the Russian Academy of Sciences (foreign member), the Indian National Science Academy, and was elected a Fellow of the Royal Society (FRS) in 1980, the American Physical Society, and American Institute of Physics, and Life Fellow of the Institute of Physics.
+Leggett is a member of the National Academy of Sciences, the American Philosophical Society, the American Academy of Arts and Sciences, the Russian Academy of Sciences (foreign member), the Indian National Science Academy, and was elected a Fellow of the Royal Society (FRS) in 1980, a Fellow of the American Physical Society in 1985, and American Institute of Physics, and an Honorary Fellow of the Institute of Physics (HonFInstP) in 1998.

 He was awarded the 2003 Nobel Prize in Physics (with V. L. Ginzburg and A. A. Abrikosov) for pioneering contributions to the theory of superconductors and superfluids.
 He is an Honorary Fellow of the Institute of Physics (UK).
 He was appointed Knight Commander of the Order of the British Empire (KBE) in the 2004 Queen's Birthday Honours "for services to physics".
 He also won the 2002/2003 Wolf Foundation Prize for research on condensed forms of matter (with B. I. Halperin).
 He was also honoured with the Eugene Feenberg Memorial Medal (1999).
 He has been elected as a Foreign Fellow of the Indian National Science Academy (2011).

 Personal life

-In June 1973 he married Haruko Kinase.
+In June 1973, he married Haruko Kinase.
 They met at Sussex University, in Brighton, England.
 In 1978, they had a daughter Asako.
-His wife Haruko earned a PhD in cultural anthropology from the University of Illinois at Urbana-Champaign and is currently doing research on the hospice system.
-Their daughter, Asako, also graduated from UIUC, with a joint major in geography and chemistry.
+His wife Haruko earned a PhD in cultural anthropology from UIUC and has done research on the hospice system.
+Their daughter, Asako, also graduated from UIUC with a joint major in geography and chemistry.
 She holds dual US/UK citizenship.